scottmk/ti4-reference/docs/twilights-fall/mad-mahact-kings.md

 ## Faction Technologies

-Whenever you take part in a slice—including the inaugural splice—you may instead choose to take one of the following faction technologies instead of a splice card.
+Whenever you take part in a splice—including the inaugural splice—you may instead choose to take one of the following faction technologies instead of a splice card.
 These technologies do not have any prerequisites, do not count as any technology color, and cannot be lost once gained.

 Note that you must play with the _Prophecy of Kings_ expansion to use the abilities preceded with a <sup><sub>:ti4-pok:</sub></sup> icon.